mkoppanen/httpush/README.md

 "tcp://127.0.0.1:2233?hwm=5&swap=10M&linger=100,tcp://127.0.0.1:5555"

 A socket that doesn't explicitly specify hwm, swap or linger will use the values defined by -s, -w and -l parameters.
+If these values are not specified in the command-line arguments then the built-in defaults are used.

 Monitoring
 ----------